-Brothers Dale and Brian grew up here and live next door to each other.
-They run a sawmill, raise beef, and make maple syrup with traditional methods.
+Brothers Brian and Dale grew up here and live next door to each other.
+They run a sawmill, raise beef, and make pure Vermont maple syrup with traditional methods.
 The new sugarhouse is just about complete.
 It was built around the old sugarhouse, with one of the remaining interior wooden walls being over a hundred years old.
 The brothers are proud to say that the seventh generation of Howards are part of life on the family farm.
+And don't be fooled by the masks - Brian and Dale are two of the kindest and jolliest guys you will ever meet!